Fishing Contests, Tournaments and Derbies

 Participating in a Game Fish Contest

-CDFW has a responsibility to approve or deny contest permits but is not involved in individual angler participation.
-If you are an angler interested in registering and participating in a fishing contest, you need to contact the sponsor of the contest directly.
-A good first step is to browse upcoming, approved contests at the Pending and Approved Contests(opens in new tab) where you can filter the results by specific locations, dates, sponsors, or species.
-If you find a contest you are interested in, you need to contact the listed sponsor for more specific information.
-CDFW does not provide sponsor contact information since not all contests are open to the public.
+CDFW coordinates contest permits but is not involved in individual angler participation.
+If you are an angler interested in participating in a fishing contest, you need to contact the sponsor of the contest directly.
+A good first step is to browse upcoming, approved contests at the Pending and Approved Contests where you can filter the results by specific locations, dates, sponsors, or species.
+Once you find a contest you are interested in, we suggest reaching out to the sponsor via social media or their web page to find out how to participate.
+CDFW does not provide sponsor contact information.

 If you are new to bass fishing tournaments, please read Keeping Bass Alive (PDF) to ensure you are taking all appropriate measures to protect the resource and avoid tournament penalties for weighing dead fish.
 Good luck and tight lines!